juanallo/7-js-challenges-by-chatgpt/4-RecipeFinder/README.md

 Build a Recipe Finder App that helps users find recipes based on the ingredients they have.
 Users should be able to enter ingredients they have at home, and the app will provide a list of recipes that can be made using those ingredients.
 You should integrate with a recipe API of your choice to fetch recipe data.

+## Extra Points

+- How would you implement a feature that allows users to filter recipes by dietary preferences, such as vegetarian, vegan, or gluten-free?
+- What strategies would you use to provide users with nutritional information for each recipe, including calories, protein, and other relevant details?
+- Can you integrate a social sharing feature, enabling users to share their favorite recipes on popular social media platforms or via email?

 # Rubric

 | Criteria | Max Points | Novice | Intermediate | Proficient |